GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/featured-products/index.md

 1. The Chrome Web Store features products that align with our standards, values, and that we believe will produce valuable user experiences.
-Certain products that don't meet these standards, but which do not explicitly violate CWS policies - such as VPN extensions and Video Downloaders - may be restricted from feature in the Store, but will still be available to users.
+Certain products that don't meet these standards, but which do not explicitly violate CWS policies&mdash;such as VPN extensions and video downloaders&mdash;may be restricted from feature in the store, but will still be available to users.
 For example, the following products are currently not featured in the CWS Store:

     1. Religious or political content

     1. VPNs

-    1. Video Downloaders
+    1. Video downloaders

-    1. Anti-Virus tools
+    1. Anti-virus tools

     1. Content deemed not family friendly